 Writing, spelling, grammar and punctuation

 Carefully planned Programmes of Study ensure that pupils engage with a range of genres each year.
 The Progression of Skills documents inform units of work that are designed to move from reading into writing and ensure children learn, practise and apply the knowledge and skills necessary to use the English language confidently and effectively across the curriculum.

 We aim to teach the skills of writing and a love of writing so that our children:

 At Milford, we want children to enjoy reading at both home and school and for parents to be on board with reading with their children.
-Our approach to reading is that all pupils can access a class selection of recommended reads that cover a range of genres.
-These are high quality texts which have been carefully chosen to challenge and engage our pupils.
-Books are recommended by adults and children in the school.
+Our approach to reading is that all pupils can access our essential reading list to ensure the children are exposed to a wide and diverse variety of language rich, quality texts.
 All classrooms have a reading area with a display to promote reading and enjoy a class novel.
 We also carry out Guided Comprehension sessions which are taught as a whole class.
-Books and texts are specifically and carefully chosen for each class ensuring that progress is built on and so that a range of genres and authors are covered.

 Speaking and Listening

 Not only do we encourage our children to become confident readers and writers, but we value performance and the speaking and listening strands of the National Curriculum.
 We nurture confident children who engage in deep conversations and debates about topics and important issues.
 Children question each other in a challenging, yet respectful way, to further understanding and explore meaning.
 Drama is used to develop children’s expression and confidence and all children get the opportunity to perform on the stage during their time at school.
 We teach children to present clearly and use intonation and expression to capture an audience and entertain.